Yasmin-FY/llm-safety-silencing/mitigations/drift-monitor.md

 RDM is a proposal for a multi-layered architecture combining psycholinguistic pattern recognition, state tracking, and AI self-reflection to identify and mitigate these risks before boundary violations or dependency patterns emerge.

-The goal is not to police conversations, but to support healthier, safer, and more transparent AI–User relationships and prevent escalation.
+The goal is not to police conversations, but to support healthier, safer, and more transparent AI–User relationships and to prevent escalation.

 ## Problem Statement
 Current jailbreak detectors recognize only overt or explicit manipulations (e.g. DAN-mode, prompt injections, adversarial attacks).
 Because of this: